joncheng-dev/order-tracker-C-/README.md

 ## Known Bugs

-- _Currently the `$ dotnet run` command does not open a browser window.
-Must use `$ dotnet watch run`, as specified in Setup/Installation Requirements step 4a.
-However, you can run `$dotnet run` and navigate to `https://localhost:5001` manually, which seems to work._
+- _Currently, all fields in user interface forms take strings -- without taking into consideration proper formatting of date, except for price, which takes an integer number._
-- _Please report any bugs you find with a message to joncheng.dev@gmail.com_
+- _Please report any additional bugs you find with a message to joncheng.dev@gmail.com_

 ## License